bernamar/sheridan-template-responsive/README.md

 All new Sheridan websites are built using the LESS CSS preprocessor and the [Semantic.gs](http://semantic.gs) grid system for efficient site development.

-Import `grid.less` in the new site's CSS to use:
+The Semantic.gs framework is found in `grid.less` and is imported in the new site's CSS:

 `@import 'grid.less';`